Battle of Shanghai: Ōyama Incident

+On August 9, Naval Sub-Lieutenant Isao Ōyama (大山勇夫), head of the Western Detachment of the Japanese Special Naval Landing Forces stationed in Shanghai and his driver, First-Class Seaman Saito Yozo, along with a guard from the Chinese Peace Preservation Corps were found dead around the gate to Hongqiao Airport on Monument Road.
+Several accounts allege Ōyama and his driver were stopped by the Peace Preservation Corps Guard before Ōyama opened fire and killed them.
+The Sub-Lieutenant and his driver were then subsequently killed in returning fire from other guards at airport.

+However, Ōyama was unarmed at the time of the shooting, having left his sidearm at the headquarters.
+Historian Peter Harmsen purported the so-called shootout to in fact be a staged scene to coverup the killing of the two Japanese naval personnel by Chinese soldiers masquerading as Peace Preservation Corps.

-Access to Hongqiao Airport was a violation of the terms agreed by China and Japan under the terms of the ceasefire signed in 1932.
-It is still unknown whether Ōyama attempted to enter the military airport.
+It is still unknown whether Ōyama attempted to enter the military airport under higher orders.
 The incident heightened the tensions between the Chinese and Japanese forces in Shanghai.
-On 10 August, the Japanese Consul General demanded that the Chinese withdraw the Peace Preservation Corps and dismantle their defense works around the city.
+On August 10, 1937, the Japanese Consul General demanded that the Chinese withdraw the Peace Preservation Corps and dismantle their defense works around the city.
 He also made it clear that the Imperial Japanese Army regarded the shooting of a Japanese officer as humiliating, and that any further incident would escalate the situation.
 In response to the incident, the Japanese began sending in reinforcements to Shanghai.
-Facing the increasing Japanese military presence in Shanghai, Chinese troops were also being deployed to the Shanghai area beginning on 11 August.
+Facing the increasing Japanese military presence in Shanghai, Chinese troops were also being deployed to the Shanghai area beginning on August 11.

 Final efforts at negotiation

-On 12 August, representatives from the United Kingdom, France, United States and Italy along with Japan and China participated in the joint conference held in Shanghai to discuss the ceasefire terms.
+On August 1, 1937, representatives from the United Kingdom, France, United States and Italy along with Japan and China participated in the joint conference held in Shanghai to discuss the ceasefire terms.
 Japan demanded the withdrawal of Chinese troops from Shanghai, while the Chinese representative Yu Hung-chun dismissed the Japanese demand, stating that the terms of ceasefire have already been violated by Japan.
 The major powers did not wish to see another January 28 Incident, which greatly disrupted foreign economic activities in Shanghai.
 On the other hand, Chinese citizens feverishly welcomed the presence of Chinese troops in the city.
 In Nanjing, Chinese and Japanese representatives met for the last time for final efforts at negotiation.
 The Japanese demanded that the Chinese withdraw all Peace Preservation Corps from Shanghai and all regular troops from the vicinities of the city.
 The Chinese insisted that the Japanese demand of a unilateral Chinese withdrawal was unacceptable since the two countries were already fighting a war in North China.
 At last Mayor Yu made it clear that at most the Chinese government would concede that the Chinese troops would not fire unless fired upon.
 Japan on the other hand placed all responsibility on China because of Chinese deployment of troops around Shanghai.
 Negotiation was impossible and there was no alternative other than the spread of war into Central China.